naacka/books/README.md

-# Project 1
+# Books

-Web Programming with Python and JavaScript
+Project1 from CS50's Web Programming with Python and JavaScript

 Books is a website where you can leave reviews for books you've read.<br><br>
 It was built with Python using Flask and PostgreSQL.<br>